pnnl/pecblocks/examples/helics/README.md

 - _pv3_server.json_ contains HELICS publication, subscription, and other configurations for _pv3_server.py_
 - _pv3_server.py_ is a HELICS federate that subscribes to all weather and control inputs, runs the HW-PV model, and publishes the HW-PV model outputs.
 In this example, the input and output data are saved from this federate for convenience.
 - _ramp3.txt_ alternative input stimuli
-- _ucf.txt_ input stimuli for simulation of three-phase PV
+- _ucf.txt_ alternative input stimuli for simulation of three-phase PV
+- _ucf1.txt_ alternative input stimuli for simulation of three-phase PV

 ![HELICS_Sim3](pv3_helics.png)